PiotrMajor/A-B-Testing/README.md

 # A/B Testing by Piotr Majorkowski

 The notebook includes A/B testing for an e-commerce website.
+The goal is to help a company understand if they should implement a new page in order to improve users' conversion rate to maximize revenue.

-The goal is to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.
+After performing an **A/B test** and **logistic regression**, I conclude the the company should not launch the new website as there is not enough evidence that the new version affects the users' conversion rate.